senju-hashirama/FaceRecognition/README.md

 # FaceRecognition
-Simple Face Recognition application using FaceRecognition module The program can detect faces in an image,video file or a live video from webcam
+Simple Face Recognition application using FaceRecognition module.
+The program can detect faces in an image,video file or a live video from webcam

+The FaceRecognition module uses dlib’s state-of-the-art face recognition built with deep learning.The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

+# Limitations
+The face recognition model is trained on adults and does not work very well on children.
+It tends to mix up children quite easy using the default comparison threshold of 0.6

 # Installation
 1) Download app.py and requirements.txt